sstacha/uweb-install/README.md

         - configure ALLOWED_HOSTS:
             - dev: ALLOWED_HOSTS = ['*']
             - prod: ALLOWED_HOSTS = ['<machines to lock it down to>', 'machine2']

+    - initialize our .gitignore file (gives you good default settings for a default project that you can modify)
+        - cp ../.gitignore .

+    - FIRST TIME DEVELOPMENT AND SERVER
     - generate our key
         - ./manage.py secret_key set
         NOTE: if clustered
         - ./manage.py secret_key set on first node
         - ./manage.py secret_key set <secret_key from first node> on other nodes
-    - initialize our .gitignore file (gives you good default settings for a default project that you can modify)
-        - cp ../.gitignore .

-./manage.py migrate
+    - ./manage.py migrate
-./manage.py runserver 0.0.0.0:8000
+    - ./manage.py runserver 0.0.0.0:8000

 ```